 On November 14, 2013, D&B Inc filed a complaint in federal court seeking declaratory and injunctive relief related to actions taken by a landlord attempting to terminate the lease agreement for our store in Bethesda.
 The landlord alleged that the Company was in default of certain lease agreement provisions which restrict our ability to operate other Dave & Buster's facilities within a prescribed distance of the Bethesda location.
 We believed that the lease provisions cited by the landlord were not legally enforceable and that the Company had the right to operate all facilities for the duration of the original lease term and any available lease extension periods.
 On July 21, 2014, the court issued its final ruling against the Company and the Bethesda location permanently closed on August 12, 2014.
-The Company has filed an appeal of the decision of the trial court.
+The Company's appeal of the decision has been denied.
 All our fixed assets from the Bethesda store were either fully depreciated or transferred to other locations.
 As with past store closures, we have experienced customer migration to another store within the same market.

-Annual revenues for our Bethesda store were \$5,416, \$12,036 and \$12,751 in fiscal 2014, 2013 and 2012, respectively.
-We have recorded depreciation expense of \$102, \$1,889 and \$1,030 in fiscal 2014, 2013 and 2012, respectively.
-Net lease expense was \$557, \$1,120 and \$908 for fiscal 2014, 2013 and 2012, respectively.
+Annual revenues for our Bethesda store were \$5,231, \$5,416, \$12,036 and \$12,751 in the twenty-six weeks ended August 3, 2014, fiscal 2014, 2013 and 2012, respectively.
+We have recorded depreciation expense of \$243, \$102, \$1,889 and \$1,030 in the twenty-six weeks ended August 3, 2014, fiscal 2014, 2013 and 2012, respectively.
+Net lease expense was \$470, \$557, \$1,120 and \$908 for the twenty-six weeks ended August 3, 2014, fiscal 2014, 2013 and 2012, respectively.